Center for Performing Arts (Minneapolis): Expansion

 Stahl Construction is the builder and development consultant, Minneapolis-based Alliiance is the architect.
 The building plans are being modified due to the pandemic, the new space will have updated ventilation and other systems optimized for the post-pandemic period.

 Organizations

 The current building includes 25 private studios as well as performance space.
 The artists musicians, writers, performing-arts companies and massage therapists.
 The Kingfield Neighborhood Association, a strong supporter of the center, also has offices there.
 Others that have been in the space include folk singer Ann Reed and her Turtle Club Productions organization; actress-producer Signe Albertson; and children's theater program Brazil which is run by Bob Davis and Mary Alette.

-Cursor Literary Services (marketing service for publishers) and The Bakken Trio (chamber music ensemble) are some of the other arts tenants at CFDA.
+Cursor Literary Services (marketing service for publishers) and The Bakken Trio (chamber music ensemble) are some of the other arts tenants at CFPA.
 Dance/movement tenants include DanceMPLS, Middle Eastern Belly Dance, Green Dragon Kung Fu, MotionArt, Nia, and the Twin Cities Scottish Dance Company.

 Some of the organizations joining the new space are Illusion Theater and Ragamala Dance Company.